-Car maintenance can be an incredibly tedious affair.
-It takes time, costs money, and can generally seem pretty daunting.
-Just keep in mind, however, that a little bit of maintenance from time to time can help to keep your car running smoothly for longer, saving you money in the long run.
-If you’re going on a long drive it’s worth doing a quick maintenance check-up to ensure your car is all good to go, and for you to stay safe on the road.
-Here’s 5 quick checks you can do yourself to help you on your way.
+If you’re going on a long-distance drive it’s worth doing a quick maintenance check-up to ensure your car is all good to go, and for you to stay safe on the road.
+Here are 5 quick checks you can do yourself which help make driving long distances safer and without worries:

 1. Engine oil level check

-The oil in your engine helps to keep your engine running smoothly.
-It acts as a lubricant to ensure all the metal parts can slide past each other smoothly.
+The oil in your engine helps to keep your engine running smoothly which is exactly what we want on a long drive.
+The engine oil acts as a lubricant to ensure all the metal parts can slide past each other smoothly.
 It’s essential the oil level is checked regularly.
 It’s easily done by way of checking the oil dipstick in your engine bay.
 The oil level should be between the recommended minimum and maximum level indicated on the dipstick.
 Check our full guide here.

 “Check your oil levels at least once per fortnight and before really long journeys” – Russell from Birmingham with 25+ Years Experience